• Art Magazine

 Not every artistic pearl hangs in a representative museum complex.
 In London, numerous artists open their studios to give exciting insights into current creative processes.
 This immediate experience is often unfiltered and enables sensual approaches to materials, techniques and working methods.

-If you want to deal more intensely with the creative process, you often discover unusual positions at such events that cannot be found in the museum context.
-In addition, there is a considerable number of private galleries that present rarely seen works of established names or aspiring forces.
-This creates a area of tension between artistic development and commercial art market, which impressively mirrors t.
+Those wishing to delve deeper into the creative process often discover unusual perspectives at such events, perspectives not found in a museum setting.
+In addition, there is a considerable number of private galleries presenting rarely seen works by established names or emerging talents.
+This creates a dynamic tension between artistic development and the commercial art market, impressively reflecting the vibrant energy of the London scene.

 For friends of contemporary art we recommend a visit to Victoria Miro , where Yayoi Kusama with her exhibition "Every Day I Pray for Love" , or White Cube , who Tracey Emin .
 Pei Wang, Workplace gallery shows an emerging Chinese painter, whose cryptic, hyperrealistic images raise more questions than answering - in the sense of an art that stimulates thinking.